-The purpose of IA's operations is, in the main, to provide services that assure independence, adhering to best practices and assisting oversight of the operations involved in the internal monitoring system and risk management processes.
+The main purpose of IA's operations is to provide services that assure independence, adhering to best practices and assisting oversight of the operations involved in the internal control system and risk management processes.

-At its meeting of 16 December 2019, the Committee approved the IA Working Plan for the 2020 financial year.
+At its meeting of 15 December 2020, the Committee approved the IA Working Plan for the 2021 financial year.
 The Director of IA attended and actively participated in all the Committee's meetings this financial year, reporting on the progress made in the execution of the Working Plan and the work being carried out in the various areas for which she was responsible.

-The Committee was informed of the results of the audits carried out during the financial year, which mainly covered the risks relating to accounting and the presentation of financial information, the management of suppliers, information security, criminal liability, the management of supply, the management of working capital, employment regulation and integrity.
+The Committee was informed of the results of the audits carried out during the financial year, which mainly covered the risks relating to accounting and the presentation of financial and non-financial information, the completion of projects, quality, tax issues, internal controls at branches, information security and privacy, criminal liability (a review of the effectiveness of criminal controls), the management of supply, the management of circulating capital, employment regulation and competition.

 It was also informed about adherence to and implementation of the IA department's recommendations by the heads of department.